UCLA SIMS Student

 UCLA Ion Microprobe

 from the NSF Instrumentation and Facilities program.
-Over 20 graduate
+About two dozen

-students from as many universities attended the workshop.
-The
+students from nearly as many universities attended the workshop.

 workshop comprised lectures on the role of SIMS in geology and

 geochemistry with hands-on demonstrations of the UCLA ims 1270 ion